While I do fancy myself someone who knows about most food related things, I had to leave a few blank. (GASP!)

 - Finger limes are a micro-citrus (a few inches long at most), and the flavor of these treasures is somewhere between a lime and a grapefruit.

 - They’re filled with hundreds of tiny balls of juice — edible bubbles, if you will.
 These “bubbles” literally pop between your teeth.
-Oh my!
-Now I get why they’re often called Citrus Caviar.
+Now I get why people call them Citrus Caviar.

 These beautiful, unique limes are especially popular among mixologists, as they are a big hit in cocktails.